pcardona34/apps-within-nextspace/README.md

 3) Submitting Pull Requests to the maintainers of the respective projects if necessary.

 ## Why within NeXTspace ?
-[NeXTspace](https://github.com/trunkmaster/nextspace) of Sergii Stoian (alias [*trunkmaster*](https://trunkmaster.github.io/)) and coll. is a great project, which is accomplishing the convergence between the [NeXT](https://www.nextcomputers.org/forums/index.php)/OPENSTEP [specifications](https://www.gnustep.org/resources/OpenStepSpec/OpenStepSpec.html) using the powerfull [GNUstep](https://www.gnustep.org/) development framework on a modern [GNU/Linux](https://www.gnu.org/gnu/gnu-linux-faq.html) operating system like [Fedora](https://fedoraproject.org/) or [Debian](https://www.debian.org/).
+[NeXTspace](https://github.com/trunkmaster/nextspace) of Sergii Stoian (alias [*trunkmaster*](https://trunkmaster.github.io/)) and coll. is a great project, which is accomplishing the convergence between the [NeXT](https://www.nextcomputers.org/forums/index.php)/OPENSTEP [specifications](https://www.gnustep.org/resources/OpenStepSpec/OpenStepSpec.html) using the powerfull [GNUstep](https://www.gnustep.org/) development framework and a modern [GNU/Linux](https://www.gnu.org/gnu/gnu-linux-faq.html) operating system like [Fedora](https://fedoraproject.org/) or [Debian](https://www.debian.org/).
 Maybe one day on a BSD like FreeBSD ?

 It is not yet achieved, but it is on the rails.
 In the meanwhile, I think usefull to test and to help installing smoothly some apps from the OPENSTEP/GNUstep echosystem in NeXTspace.